ManticoreGamesInc/platform-documentation/src/tutorials/spawn_shared_asset_tutorial.md

 #### Create DestroyPlatform Function

 The `DestroyPlatform` function will be called if the player lands on a bad platform.
-All shared assets that were spawned when creating the puzzle were put into the `sharedAssets` table, which is an array.
+All shared assets that were spawned when creating the puzzle were put into the `sharedAssets` table which is an array.
 By looping over the table you can check the platform exists and destroy it using `DestroySharedAsset` function.

 The `DestroySharedAsset` function is called from the network context, in this case it is the `STATIC_CONTAINER`.
 By passing in the shared asset to be destroyed, it will be removed from the server and the client for you.